Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Inadequate Sexual Health Education

-A lack of sexual health education is another large contributor to poor MHM in Kenya because this education is directly tied to the feminine-health knowledge needed for adequate MHM.
+A lack of sexual health education is another large contributor to poor MHM in Kenya because this education is directly tied to the feminine health knowledge needed for adequate MHM.
 According to one study of three Kenyan counties, 86% of adolescent Kenyans attended primary school in 2015.
 While 96% of these children received some level of sexual education in primary school, over two-thirds of children reported wishing that they had more information and hours dedicated to sexual education topics.33 This primary-school based education is especially important because only 33% of the students continued on to secondary school where they would have access to additional sexual education.
-Furthermore, in 2017 almost a third of the students reported that they did not receive sexual health education from their parents34 suggesting that if these girls do not receive menstrual education in primary school, they may not receive it at all.
+Furthermore, in 2017 almost a third of the students reported that they did not receive sexual health education from their parents, suggesting that if these girls do not receive menstrual education in primary school, they may not receive it at all.34

 Although the government has mandated sexual education in schools, the curriculum insufficiently focuses on menstrual health.
-In 2013, the Kenyan government committed to “scale up comprehensive rights-based sexuality education beginning in primary school.”35 However, the majority of sexual education focuses primarily on the biological rather than psycho-social changes, such as the hygienic use and disposal of sanitary pads.36 As of 2015, three-fourths of schools covered all topics that constitute a comprehensive curriculum, but only 2% of students reported learning all the topics, and more significantly, menstrual health is not included in this curriculum.37 This curriculum is also often not given its own class time: in one Kenyan study, girls reported only “receiving some information on reproductive health and puberty from science and biology classes.”38
+In 2013, the Kenyan government committed to “scale up comprehensive rights-based sexuality education beginning in primary school.”35 However, the majority of sexual education focuses primarily on biological rather than psycho-social changes, such as the hygienic use and disposal of sanitary pads.36 As of 2015, three-fourths of schools covered all topics that constitute a comprehensive curriculum, but only 2% of students reported learning all the topics, and more significantly, menstrual health is not included in this curriculum.37 This curriculum is also often not given its own class time: in one Kenyan study, girls reported only “receiving some information on reproductive health and puberty from science and biology classes.”38

 Additionally, the quality of instruction by teachers varies significantly across Kenya.39 In 2017 as many as 85% of schools required teachers to have sexual education training, but 68% of those teachers reported feeling that they needed more training.
 Moreover, of those teachers trained, only 36% were trained on all topics that constitute a comprehensive curriculum, and nearly half of the teachers studied reported feeling “unprepared or uncomfortable answering students’ questions on sexual education.”40 Other studies found that teachers will sometimes wander from the official curriculum to provide their own point of view41 or skip over parts of sexual education because the students are tested on other mandatory subjects and not sexual education.42